tararoys/dense-mouse-grid/README.md

 - `upper` box size upper bound
 - `lower` box size lower bound
 - `threshold` the filtering threshold.
-The higher the number, the darker that colors can be distinguished.
+The higher the number, the lighter that colors can be distinguished.

 You can modify these parameters on an application specific basis with the following commands:

 - `boxes <parameter> more`
 - `boxes <parameter> less`

 So e.g. `boxes upper more` would increase the maximum size that a box can be.
 After changing any parameter, boxes will be found again so you can gauge if it was a good change or not in real time.
+You can additionally modify parameters by a smaller amount with `bump`:

+- `boxes <parameter> more bump`
+- `boxes <parameter> less bump`

 ## Dense Mouse Grid details